LISTEN TO SAM HERE:

 The space aliens were tired and grumpy and needing a place to land.
 They had traveled millions of light years and needed to stretch their legs.
 Wally desperately needed to use a bathroom.
 They were also lost and needed to get directions.

 As luck would have it they stumbled on the planet Htrae and settled down on a nation called Acirema – to the relief of all, especially Wally.
 The creatures on the planet were hospitable by and large.
-The people had a difficult language that required nearly an hour before they could speak it fluently.
+They had a difficult language that required nearly an hour before they could speak it fluently.
 The customs were more challenging.
 They learned, for example, that it was social courtesy to buy something in a mini-mart if you used the bathroom.

 This put them in a bit of a spot.
 They naturally did not wish to offend but the clerk did not recognize their Universe Plus or Comic credit buttons.
 They were hungry and had planned on being home for dinner so they had not packed anything and the smell of the foods was exotic and attractive to them, especially the burritos under the infrared heaters.